Xilinx/VMC_Help/AIE/FIR_Halfband_Interpolator_Stream/README.md

 When this option is enabled, the tool allows you to specify reloadable filter coefficients via the input port.

+#### Provide second set of input ports
+When this option is enabled, a second stream input can be connected to the FIR, increasing available throughput.
+When using a second stream input, the data should be organized in a 128-bit interleaved pattern.
+For example, for a cint16 input samples 0-3 should be sent over the first stream and samples 4-7 should be sent over the second stream.

+#### Provide second set of output ports
+When this option is enabled, a second stream output is added to the block.
+The two output data streams are interleaved in a 128-bit pattern.
+For example, for cint16 output data, samples 0-3 will be sent on the first output stream and samples 4-7 will be sent on the second output stream.

 #### Filter coefficients
 Specifies the filter coefficients as a vector of (N+1)/4+1 elements, where 'N' is a positive integer that represents the filter length and